TileDB-Inc/TileDB/CONTRIBUTING.md

 ### Pull Requests:

-- `main` is the mainelopment branch, all PR’s should be rebased on top of the latest `main` commit.
+- `main` is the development branch, all PR’s should be rebased on top of the latest `main` commit.

 - Commit changes to a local branch.
 The convention is to use your initials to identify branches: (ex.
 “Fred Jones” , `fj/my_bugfix_branch`).
 Branch names should be identifiable and reflect the feature or bug that they want to address / fix.
 This helps in deleting old branches later.